Since capitalists value everything by the dollar, let’s look at society and civilization in that way.

 Components of Wealth

 Economists in the World Bank have collected economic data from countries around the world.
 The data is not precise, but it gives a relative significance to the components of wealth.
 In the United States, the average wealth per capita is estimated at $510,000.
-Approximately $100,000 comes from natural resources and the capital improvements its citizenry have made.
+Approximately $100,000 comes from natural resources and the capital improvements we citizens have made.

 The remaining wealth (over $410,000) is due to